ruhickson/CAIRDE/README.md

 ## Contributing

+We welcome contributions from the community!
+Whether you're interested in:
+- Adding Irish games to our database
+- Contributing to our preservation guidelines
+- Helping with documentation
+- Suggesting new features

-Feel free to submit issues and enhancement requests!
+Please feel free to submit issues and pull requests!

 ## License